 Mailspring is a more modern and professional app than Thunderbird and includes features such as a conversation view, email scheduling and reminders, a unified inbox, touch and gesture support, and lightning-fast search.
 It can also do mail merge, read receipts, and link tracking, so it’s pretty powerful too.

-If you want even more power, there’s Mailspring Pro, which will cost you $8/month.
-Pro features include templates, contact profiles and company overviews, follow-up reminders, message snoozing and actionable mailbox insights.
+If you want even more power, there’s Mailspring Pro.
+Pro features include templates, contact profiles and company overviews, follow-up reminders, message snoozing, and actionable mailbox insights.
 That sounds a lot like Polymail, so this is one versatile program.

 How We Tested and Picked These Mac Email Apps